 Sir James Galway, Flint Juventino Beppe and Leonard Slatkin (Washington D.C., 2006).
 Photo taken after the world premiere of Flute Mystery Op.66a for Alto Flute, Harp and String Orchestra (dedicated to Sir James Galway).

 Galway formed a sinuous bond with the orchestra in the world premiere of Norwegian composer Flint Juventino Beppe's «Flute Mystery», Concerto for Alto Flute and Orchestra.
 Beppe writes music of a spare beauty.
 The 15-minute, one-movement piece merges cool restraint and rhythmic exactitude.
 Galway, to whom Beppe dedicated the score, played his languid lines with sympathy and dark polish.

 Washington Post, October 6, 2006

-— The most important thing for me is that the music has been made available to the public, and performed by great musicians, the composer says.
+The most important for me is that the music now has been made available and premiered by such great musicians.

 Flint Juventino Beppe